DavAug/chi/docs/source/getting_started/quick_overview.rst

 is, however, a too naïve assumption, as measurements are often taken from different, non-identical entities, ranging from measurements across cells to measurements across patients.
+In these cases, it is well established that differences between individual entities may lead to additional variability in the measurements that cannot be attributed to measurement noise.
+To separate this inter-individual variability from measurement noise, we need to extend our modelling framework.
-In these cases, it is well established that differences between individual entities may lead to inter-individual variability in the measurements.
-A natural extension of the modelling framework to capture this additional source of variability is to assume that differences across individuals can be modelled by different data-generating parameter values for each individual
+A natural extension is to assume that differences across individuals can be modelled by different data-generating parameter values for each individual.
+Below we illustrate how inter-individual variability may mainifest in measurements for 3 patients with different data-generating parameters

 .. literalinclude:: code/1_simulation_2.py
     :lines: 303-378